srcML/stereocode/README.md

 Stereocode is run on the command line.

-Stereocode expects each srcML archive file, or unit, to contain only one class definition.
-For C++, the archive typically will have units consisting of .hpp and .cpp.
+Stereocode expects each pair in the srcML archive file to contain only one class definition.
+For C++, the archive typically will have pairs of .hpp and .cpp. where each pair corresponds to a single class.

-Demo: <br>
+Demo:
-Examples.xml is a srcML archive.
 ```
+# Toolchain

+srcml example1.hpp example1.cpp example2.hpp example2.cpp -o Examples.xml
+./stereocode Examples.xml

+# The .cpp files can be placed first

+srcml example1.cpp example1.hpp example2.cpp example2.hpp -o Examples.xml
+./stereocode Examples.xml

+# Using a single .hpp file

+srcml example1.hpp -o example1hpp.xml
-./stereocode examples/Examples.xml
+./stereocode example1hpp.xml
 ```

 Help